 Returning to Maine, he says, was “celebratory.”
 He’d never doubted that he’d raise his kids here.
 The family moved into the Sebec farmhouse of his childhood, where today, Mallett keeps a writing room full of books, the LPs he obsessively collects, and a piano from the 1890s.
 He’s continued making records — first with Massachusetts-based Rounder Records, now self-releasing on his own label — and he’s never stopped touring, which he says is in his blood (“it’s like being a truck driver — same muscles”).

 These days, Mallett’s sons, Will and Luke, are touring as well, as two-sixths of the Portland-based Americana-rock combo The Mallett Brothers Band.
 Mallett’s proud of them.
 He’s had occasion to join them onstage, and they’ve played and recorded his songs.
-(This July, they’ll play together backed by the Portland Symphony Orchestra at the Yarmouth Clam Festival.)
 Last spring, the University of Maine awarded Mallett an honorary doctorate.
 He’s excited about The Horse I Rode In On, which is quite a good record, with some of the same loose, creative energy that makes Johnny Cash’s career-reviving series of covers albums so enjoyable.
 In short, there’s been little to feel disillusioned about — though at least one old friend thinks Mallett’s Nashville experience left scars.

 “I think he got a little bitter by virtue of it,” says Noel Paul Stookey, with whom Mallett has remained close.
 “And I’m not sure that’s so bad, because now that he’s back, maybe he’ll start writing about his Nashville experience with the fresh revelation that self-deprecation sometimes can bring.”

-Some of Mallett’s best work from the last twenty years is infused with the melancholy of a man taking stock of his calling and aspirations.
+Some of Mallett’s best work from the last 20 years is infused with the melancholy of a man taking stock of his calling and aspirations.